square/in-app-payments-server-quickstart/README.md

 }
 ```

-*Please replace "INSERT_YOUR_NONCE_HERE" with your own nonce this was generated from either the Square Payment Form or the In-App Payments SDK.*
+*Please replace "INSERT_YOUR_NONCE_HERE" with your own nonce that was generated from either the Square Payment Form or the In-App Payments SDK.*

 ## Instructions